h2danilo/exemplos-design-patterns/README-EN.md

 - **Docker Compose**: Simple configuration for local execution
   - Defines a service for the application
-  - Configures Spring profile as "prod"
+  - Configures Spring profile as "dev"
+  - Includes Kafka services (broker, zookeeper, and management interface)
   - Prepares infrastructure for future integrations (such as databases)

 - **Kubernetes**: Complete configuration for production environments